Big Brother 16 (American season): Summary

-Following Zach's eviction, Nicole, Hayden, Jocasta and Zach, who was evicted moments earlier, returned to the house and competed in Comeback Fight, a competition where one of them would win the right to come back into the game.
+Following Zach's eviction, Nicole, Hayden, Jocasta, and Zach, who was evicted moments earlier, returned to the house and competed in Comeback Fight, where one of them would win the right to come back into the game.
 By a single disk, Nicole won and was given a second chance to win $500,000.
 The remaining eight HouseGuests competed in the Punching for Days HoH competition, where they had to identify the dates of various BB occurrences.
 After six rounds of competition, Cody was declared the first sole HoH of the season.
 On Day 64, Donny and Nicole were nominated for eviction.
 That same day, HouseGuests competed in the BBB Scorpion Power of Veto competition.
 HouseGuests were asked to guess how many of a certain item there were in a set and were rewarded with a security clearance ticket if they stayed rather than fold.
 The first HouseGuest to obtain three movie tickets was the winner, which was Cody.
-A plan was discussed to backdoor Frankie, but Derrick convinced Cody that it would be a poor game move to do so, so Cody chose to take Derrick's advice and decided not to use the POV.
-On Day 70, Donny was evicted in a unanimous 5–0 vote, becoming the fourth member of the Jury after Nicole returned to the game.
+A plan was discussed to backdoor Frankie, but Derrick convinced Cody that it would be a poor game move to do so, so Cody decided not to use the POV.
+On Day 70, Donny was evicted 5–0, becoming the fourth member of the Jury after Nicole returned to the game.

 Following Donny's eviction, Caleb won his third HoH competition of the season in an ice-themed endurance competition, Sloppy the Snowman, while Derrick chose to go for a $5,000 cash option.
 Caleb decided to be in agreement with the house and focus on getting Nicole evicted.
 Therefore, he nominated Nicole and Christine for eviction.
 But Derrick had another target in mind, which is Christine.
 So Derrick told Nicole that she must win the veto, and they were going to vote Christine out.
 But if things go south, then they were going to backdoor Frankie.
-However, Christine won the POV in a memory competition called BB Blast, Inc. But the night before the veto meeting, Nicole compared Derrick to "Big Brother" legend Dan Gheesling, which made Derrick realize that backdooring Frankie isn't the best option and if Nicole stays and tells everyone about him and Dan Gheesling, then it's certain that Derrick is the next one out the Big Brother House.
-At the veto meeting, she removed herself from the block and Caleb selected Victoria as her replacement.
+However, Christine won the POV in a memory competition called BB Blast, Inc. But the night before the veto meeting, Nicole compared Derrick to "Big Brother" legend Dan Gheesling, which made Derrick realize that backdooring Frankie isn't the best option and if Nicole stays and tells everyone about him and Dan Gheesling, then it's certain that Derrick is the next one out.
+At the veto meeting, she removed herself from the block, and Caleb selected Victoria as her replacement.
 In a 4–0 vote, Nicole was evicted for the second time and became the fifth jury member.
-Almost immediately, a Head of Household true-or-false competition was held which Derrick won with the only correct answer to the first question.
+Almost immediately, with this being a double-eviction night, a Head of Household true-or-false competition was held which Derrick won with the only correct answer to the first question.
 He placed Christine and Victoria on the block, Frankie won the POV triple-maze competition, Mazed and Confused, did not use the veto, and Christine was evicted in a 3–0 vote, becoming the sixth juror.